ChrisKurz/NCS-Tutorial/BLE/NCSv3.3.0/peripheral_service_custom_notification/README.md

 #### Adding _CustomService_notify_ Service and Characteristic

-4) We need a UUID for the custom service and also for the custom TX and RX characteristics.
+4) We need a UUID for the custom service and also for the custom TX characteristic.
 Create two UUIDs at https://www.uuidgenerator.net.
 And add them to CusomtService_notify.c:

 	<sup>_services/CustomService_notify.c_</sup>